-In California, most vehicles including motorcycles, and it requires four or more repair attempts for the same problem before the car can be considered a lemon.
+In California’s lemon law, most vehicles including motorcycles, it requires four or more repair attempts for the same problem before the car can be considered a lemon.
 However, there are exceptions to the number of repair attempts required for issues that pose the risk of substantial injuries or death to a driver.

 Georgia’s is a bit more complicated and makes allowances for different types of defects in the car.
 They determine a reasonable amount of repairs have been made if the brakes or steering has been fixed once during the first year of ownership, or if any other serious defect has been repaired two or more times within the first two years (with one of those repairs taking place the first year).